xmos/lib_sw_pll/doc/rst/sw_pll.rst

 ``dco_model.py`` contains a model of the LUT and SDM digitally controlled oscillators.

-``pll_calc.py`` models the Phase Frequency Detector which is used when inputting a reference clock to the Software PLL.
+``pfd_model.py`` models the Phase Frequency Detector which is used when inputting a reference clock to the Software PLL.

-``app_pll_model.py`` models the Application PLL and allows reading/writing include files suitable for inclusion into XCORE firmware projects.
+``app_pll_model.py`` models the Application PLL hardware and allows reading/writing include files suitable for inclusion into xcore firmware projects.

 ``pll_calc.py`` is the command line script that generates the LUT.
 It is quite a complex to use script which requires in depth knowledge of the operation of the App PLL.
-Instead, it is recommended to use ``app_pll_model.py`` which calls ``pll_calc.py`` which wraps the script with defaults.
+Instead it is recommended to use ``app_pll_model.py`` which calls ``pll_calc.py`` which wraps the script with sensible defaults, or better, use one of the provided profiles driven by ``sw_pll_sim.py``.

 Running the PI simulation and LUT generation script
 ---------------------------------------------------